 Perspectives on low-value care and barriers to de-implementation among primary care physicians: a multinational survey (BMC Primary Care, biomedcentral.com).

-The survey, aimed at primary care physicians, aimed to explore attitudes towards low-value care and identify the most important barriers to the de-implementation of low-value care use in primary care in high-income countries.
+The survey, aimed at primary care physicians, intended to explore attitudes towards low-value care and identify the most important barriers to the de-implementation of low-value care use in primary care in high-income countries.
 It was carried out through an online questionnaire regarding: knowledge of Choosing Wisely recommendations, attitudes towards overdiagnosis and overtreatment, barriers to deimplementation of low value care.

 Six high-income countries participated: Austria, Finland, Greece, Italy, Japan and Sweden.
 Differences have emerged among different countries.